 Fresh wood is found to have been growing in recent geological times in Arctic and Antarctic regions…

 Although we are told that Antarctica has been Ice bound for 15 million years there has been found recent looking combustible and buoyant wood.
 Mr. Peter Web and co-workers have discovered that along 13000 KM of the Transantarctic Mountains there are shrubs and pollen and the remains of trees.
 They guess 🙂 that the wood is only 3 million years old and was found within 400 miles of the South Pole.

-It has been argued that the mean temperatures at the time of growth were -12 degrees C and that earth temperatures were higher.
+It has been argued that the mean temperature at the time of growth was -12 degrees C and that all earth temperatures were higher.
 A flurry of theory patching has erupted and explanations like meteor impact washing the wood inland and wind-blown pollen abound.

 The mean temperature today is about –40C.
 A worldwide rise in today’s temperature sufficient to grow these plants/trees would mean a heat disaster in the tropics.

 missouri.edu: “Fossil wood is abundant in Cretaceous and early Tertiary (60 million years ago) sediments of the northern Antarctic Peninsula region.
 Temperatures 7 to 8C”

 antarcticsun.usap.gov: “The rocks Ashworth brought back from the same site in 1995 contained beetles, insects, molluscs and a fly that had never been found in Antarctica before. “

 The Earth’s northern-most landmass in Northern Greenland has a similar situation with the remains of forests, the stumps of trees still embedded and upright.

 Fossil DNA Proves Greenland Once Had Lush Forests; Ice Sheet Is Surprisingly Stable